ukchukx/essentials/design_patterns/src/main/java/patterns/behavioural/templatemethod/README.md

 # Relations with Other Patterns
 * **Factory Method** is a specialization of **Template Method**.
 At the same time, a **Factory Method** may serve as a step in a large **Template Method**.
-* **Template Method** is based on inheritance: it lets you alter parts of an algorithm by extending those parts in subclasses. **Strategy** is based on composition: you can alter parts of the object’s behavior by supplying it with different strategies that correspond to that behavior. **Template Method** works at the class level, so it’s static. **Strategy** works on the object level, letting you switch behaviors at runtime.
+* **Template Method** is based on inheritance: it lets you alter parts of an algorithm by extending those parts in subclasses. **Strategy** is based on composition: you can alter parts of the object’s behaviour by supplying it with different strategies that correspond to that behaviour. **Template Method** works at the class level, so it’s static. **Strategy** works on the object level, letting you switch behaviours at runtime.

 ## Usage
 The Template Method pattern is quite common in Java frameworks.
 Developers often use it to provide framework users with a simple means of extending standard functionality using inheritance.